mandykoh/convolver/README.md

 ### Dilation

-Convolution can also be performed using aggregation functions other than summation.
+Convolution can also be performed using aggregation functions other than a weighted average.

 For example, we can define a simple, uniformly weighted 5x5 “circle” for a kernel: